 Make the effort with a new friend

 Text that mum you met at school drop off and invite her for coffee.
 When you’re at the park, strike up a conversation with someone and see where it leads.
 Go places where you can make some new friends and invite them over for a BBQ.
-You only get new friends and a support network when you make the effort to make friends and create a support network.
+You only get new friends and a support network when you make the effort to make friends and create that support network.
+When you have a close group of friends, everything begins to change.

 Take time every day to think about what you’re grateful for.
 Get in the habit of sharing what you’re grateful for over the dinner table in the evening with your family – getting your kids involved really boosts their wellbeing too.